If you are reading this post then it is probably safe to assume that you have decided to move overseas, or are at least considering it.

 Looking at all the costs, although you will likely spend far more initially buying a property; when you take into account Land Fees, agency or broker fees, deposit, furnishings etc. the figure could rise as high as £100k; over time, the difference is eroded by high rental costs on the one side versus mortgage repayments on the other.

-The article in question concludes that whilst renting over a 20-year period is likely to set you back not far off half a million pounds, with nothing to show for it at the end, in that time mortgage repayments would cost much less; £350-400k; and leave you as the proud owner of a Dubai property!
+The article in question concludes that whilst renting over a 20-year period is likely to set you back not far off half a million pounds, with nothing to show for it at the end, in that time mortgage repayments would cost much less; £350-400k; and leave you in possession of a Dubai property!

 So now you are probably no closer to making that decision about whether to move abroad, let alone whether to rent or buy when you are there; but don’t panic!